BKSalman/shajarah/README.md

       port = 5432;
     };
     ensureDatabases = [ "shajarah" ];
+    ensureUsers = [
+      {
+        name = "shajarah";
+        ensureDBOwnership = true;
+      }
+    ];

+    initialScript = pkgs.writeText "init-sql-script" ''
+      CREATE EXTENSION IF NOT EXISTS pg_trgm;
+    '';
   };
 ...
 }
 ```
-this will run the server and serve the egui app on `http://example.com/`
+this will run the server and serve the app on `http://localhost:8080`.

+The server embeds its migrations and runs them against `DATABASE_URL` on startup,
+so no separate migration step is needed at deploy time.